halans/Windsurf-CyberShieldQuiz/README.md

-# Cybersecurity Awareness Quiz App
+# CyberShield: Cybersecurity Awareness Quiz App

 This is an interactive quiz application designed to boost cybersecurity awareness for small business owners and employees.
 It features scenario-based questions, instant feedback, progress tracking, and a downloadable PDF certificate.